South Carolina Burn Injury Attorneys

 - burns resulting from post-car accident fuel-fed fires or explosions?

-Burn Injuries Can Be Life-Altering
+Burn Injuries from Fire and Other Causes Can Be Life-Altering

 By most accounts, the excruciating pain and psychological trauma of disfigurement that a third-degree burn victim suffers are unimaginable.
 In addition to the initial trauma suffered, serious burn injuries require ongoing lifetime care, rehabilitation, and surgical procedures.
 For this reason, a thorough medical analysis must be conducted to fully evaluate the injury’s effect on the individual’s life and future.